 Vim Commands for Editing Texts

-Vim combines a significant number of powerful yet flexible editing features that lets users edit their documents seamlessly while paving the path to a versatile workflow.
-The power of Vim comes from the fact that you can combine many of such Vim commands together to solve your custom needs.
+Vim combines many powerful yet flexible editing features that let users edit their documents seamlessly while paving the path to a versatile workflow.
+The power of Vim comes from the fact that you can combine many of such Vim commands to solve your custom needs.
 This section of the guide covers some elementary Vim commands used in everyday text editing.
 Continue reading to find out more useful Vim commands for editing.

 The yy command lets you copy an entire line.
 It’s something you’ll often employ during your time with Vim.